JEESUNGSO/Semi-DDNS-External-IP-Logger/README.md

 This program gets your external IP adress and save it to where you want to save.

 you need to install pyqt and pyinstaller to build.

+you can find .exe file in dist folder